Your publication needs you!

 In return we help you to get your message across to a large and diverse audience.
 The Psychologist is all about diversity.
 Write for The Psychologist and you will be reaching a massive audience in comparison with most academic and professional outlets: 50,000 in print and many more online.
 The readers will be from all corners of the discipline, as well as some journalist and non-member subscribers.
 It's also about diversity of format: the chances are there will be something to suit what you have to say and how you want to say it.

-As of August 2013, we are particularly keen to receive 'New Voices' and 'Looking Back' articles, 'Big Picture' ideas, and 'Viewpoints' suggestions (where the researcher, a participant and a third party end user of the findings give their perspectives on a piece of published research).
+We are particularly keen to receive 'New Voices' and 'Looking Back' articles, 'Big Picture' ideas, and 'Viewpoints' suggestions (where the researcher, a participant and a third party end user of the findings give their perspectives on a piece of published research).

 What are we looking for?